Skjaldbreiður

-Skjaldbreiður ([ˈscaltˌpreiːðʏr̥], "broad shield") is an Icelandic lava shield formed in one huge and protracted eruption roughly 9,500 years ago.
+Skjaldbreiður ([ˈscaltˌpreiːðʏr̥], "broad shield") is an Icelandic lava shield formed in a huge and quite protracted eruption series from about roughly 9,500 years ago.
 The extensive lava fields which were produced by this eruption, flowed southwards, and formed the basin of Þingvallavatn, Iceland's largest lake, and Þingvellir, the "Parliament Plains" where the Icelandic national assembly, the Alþing was founded in 930.

-The volcano summit is at 1,060 metres, and its crater measures roughly 300 metres in diameter.